 1. Helps Reduce Type 2 Diabetes

-A Mediterranean diet rich in olive oil has been shown to reduce the risk of type 2 diabetes by almost 50 percent compared to a low-fat diet, according to this Spanish study.
+According to this Spanish study, a Mediterranean diet rich in olive oil reduces the risk of type 2 diabetes by almost 50 percent compared to a low-fat diet.

 2. Weight Loss

 It makes you feel full.
-In a study, participants ate low-fat yogurt over a period of three months.
+In a study, participants ate low-fat yogurt over three months.
 The yogurt was enriched with one of four edible fats: lard, butterfat, grapeseed oil, and olive oil.

 “Olive oil had the biggest satiety effect.
 The olive oil group showed a higher concentration of the satiety hormone serotonin in their blood.
 Participants also reported that they found the olive oil yogurt very filling.” says Professor Peter Schieberle, Head of the TUM Chair of Food Chemistry and Director of the German Research Center for Food Chemistry.